Hakomi is the evocation of consciousness

 Talking about past events is only one source of information about how someone is organizing experience.
 Nonverbal behavior is perhaps a more accurate source.
 Memory is a very unreliable source of accurate information about the past, but it can be a source of information about beliefs, especially when we pay attention to the person’s unspoken assumptions.
 A better source is paying attention to non- verbal behavior, searching for indicators of those habits and beliefs connected to the narrative elicited by the memory.

-Hakomi was originally referred to as “body-centered” psychotherapy because the information about someone’s present experience and how someone is organizing experience is more available from nonverbal expression than from what the person can or does say in words.
+Hakomi was originally referred to as a “body-centered” modality because the information about someone’s present experience and how someone is organizing experience is more available from nonverbal expression than from what the person can or does say in words.
 So we track nonverbal signs of present experience and indicators of how experience is organised.

 In Hakomi, we are accompanying the client on a journey.
 We are constantly following signs of his or her present experience and where it is going.